withinJoel/TechForDummies/MySQL/Basics of MySQL.md

 ## To start MySQL service
 * `mysql -u root -p` - To login inside the MySQL
+* Based on my experience go with this password: `test123!`
 ## To stop MySQL service
 * `exit;` - To stop the MySQL service.